JdeGuise/packyourback-site/README.md

 # packyourback

-This is the custom site solution for Pack Your Back, a nonprofit located in Mount Pleasant and Bad Axe, Michigan.
+This is the custom site solution for Pack Your Back, a nonprofit located in Mount Pleasant, Michigan.

-The project structure is standard for a set of static webpages, and the overview of the project is as follows:
+# File Structure

 pyb/